cgradwohl/cdk-workshop/README.md

 Now that we modified our stack’s contents, we can ask the toolkit to show us the difference between our CDK app and what’s currently deployed.
 This is a safe way to check what will happen once we run cdk deploy and is always good practice

+5. AWS Construct Class Param
+*** everything inherits from Class Construct*** `scope`: the first argument is always the scope in which this construct is created.
+In almost all cases, you’ll be defining constructs within the scope of current construct, which means you’ll usually just want to pass this for the first argument.
+Make a habit out of it.

+`id`: the second argument is the local identity of the construct.
+It’s an ID that has to be unique amongst construct within the same scope.
+The CDK uses this identity to calculate the CloudFormation Logical ID for each resource defined within this scope.
+To read more about IDs in the CDK, see the CDK user manual.

+`props`: the last (sometimes optional) argument is always a set of initialization properties.
+Those are specific to each construct.
+For example, the lambda.Function construct accepts properties like runtime, code and handler.
+You can explore the various options using your IDE’s auto-complete or in the online documentation.